 What should I expect on my first visit?
 On your first visit, Nate will take time to get to know your medical history and discuss your personal challenges and goals.
 He will perform a thorough evaluation which may include specific assessments, tests, and/or taking measurements.
 Nate will then design and begin to immediately implement a program fully customized for you.
 Please note, it is a good idea to arrive 15 minutes early for your first visit to allow time for completing any necessary paperwork.

 What types of treatments may I receive?
 The treatments you receive will depend on Nate’s evaluation and discussion with you.
-Most of Nate’s plans of care include manual therapy techniques, biomechanical and neuromuscular re-education, therapeutic exercise, electrical stimulation, kinesiology taping and functional training in sport, work, or home-related tasks.
+Most of Nate’s plans of care include manual therapy techniques, biomechanical and neuromuscular re-education, therapeutic exercise, electrical stimulation, blood flow restriction therapy, kinesiology taping and functional training in sport, work, or home-related tasks.

 How long will my visits last?
 Your first visit will last approximately 45-60 minutes.
 Follow-up appointments vary in length and are dependent upon the type of injury, complexity of the case, and level of rehabilitation.
 Usually, follow-up appointments last approximately 60 minutes, but are occasionally shorter or longer.

 How is my progress measured?
 Nate will quantify and qualify your physical deficits during your first visit.
 At certain intervals and as required throughout your program, Nate will conduct complete reevaluations.
 He will then compare new measurements with your baseline measurements to demonstrate objective and subjective improvements.